This recipe for homemade apple dumplings is pretty easy to put together and makes a stunning, extra special dish, to impress your guests.

 I made my standard pie crust dough for the pastry.
 It tasted great, but I noticed it wasn’t as dry as the ones I’ve had before.
 No need for milk with this recipe.
 Is that a good thing?

-This recipe has a little brown sugar and cinnamon in the core, but if you are trying to cut back, I think you could leave that step out.
+This recipe has a little brown sugar and cinnamon in the core, but if you are trying to cut back on sugar, I think you could leave that step out.

 Melt in Your Mouth Homemade Apple Dumplings